Let's Dance (German TV series): 2021

 Let's Dance went on tour in autumn 2021 for the second time.
-It was directed by choreographer Gerald van Windt.
 The judges were Jorge González, Motsi Mabuse and Joachim Llambi again, they judged and gave points but only the audience in the arena decided on the winning couple every evening.
 The host was Daniel Hartwich.
 The group dances were choreographed by Vadim Garbuzov and Kathrin Menzinger.
-The aerialist was Keeva Treanor.
 The tour began on 2 November in Riesa and finished on 28 November in Düsseldorf.
 In total there were 14 cities and 19 shows.
-135,000 tickets were sold.

 Participating couples and their dances were: